alvinIyke/requirement-analysis/README.md

 development process.
 This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.

-## Importance of Requirement Analysis
+## Why is Requirement Analysis Important?
 + Project Foundation and Direction
   Without clear requirements, development teams make assumptions that may not align with stakeholder needs, leading to products that solve the wrong problems or fail to address critical business needs.
 Requirements serve as the project's